bauhouse/xpathr-old/README.markdown

 ## Ensemble Installation

 The ensemble has been created with the Export Ensemble extension (version 1.15).
-To install this ensemble with Git, clone the `update-symphony` repository using a command to recursively initialize and update submodules:
+To install this ensemble with Git, clone the `update-symphony` branch of the repository using a command to recursively initialize and update submodules:

     git clone --branch update-symphony --recursive git://github.com/bauhouse/xpathr.git xpathr